Sailing in Mexico

 It’s no secret that Mexico enjoys year-round sunshine.
 Because the country is so huge, and its coastline so spread out, there will always be a climate to suit your holiday and sailing needs at any time of the year.
 Whether you thrive in the humidity, or prefer basking on your catamaran in the dry heat, you can organise a boat hire in Mexico in line with numerous seasons and across various regions.
 One thing’s for certain - you won’t find yourself stuck on a cloudy ocean at any moment while sailing Mexico on your Sailo private yacht charter.

 Between September and April, Mexico experiences close to no rainfall, with the rainy season usually starting in May.
 Depending on your preferences, you can sail during winter in the Sea of Cortez, where the waters and air are not tropical, and offer a less balmy sailing experience; or, you can head south to Puerto Vallarta from Mazatlan, and enjoy consistent tropical warmth.
 The prime season for cruises usually lasts from November to June, and the conditions will never be chilly!
-While the Pacific Coast of Baja experiences some strong winds at various times of the year, overall the sailing winds are light and easy to navigate on your Sailo yacht charter in Mexico.
+While the Pacific Coast of Baja experiences some strong winds at various times of the year, overall the sailing winds in Mexico are light and easy to navigate on your Sailo private yacht charter.

 Other seaports worth visiting as part of your Mexico boat rental trips include the Port of Ensenada and the Port of Altamira.
-And let’s not forget the magical coastal destinations such as Tulum, Puerto Vallarta, and Puerto Escondido, which all offer different activities and cultural attractions to suit every yacht charter Mexico itinerary.
+And let’s not forget the magical coastal destinations such as Tulum, Puerto Vallarta, and Puerto Escondido, which all offer different activities and cultural attractions to suit every yacht charter on a sailing itinerary in Mexico.